-MDF encourages your involvement and welcomes any ideas that would help us to attract wider support.
+MDF encourages your involvement and welcomes any ideas that would help us reach the deserving young women in Pakistan and attract wider support.
 The project that you are supporting provides a safe place for mothers and their families to learn and develop skills that help make the world a safer and more secure place for all.
-Please help us generate awareness – become a fan of our Facebook page, join us on Twitter, and share with your networks.
-If you would like to start a MDF Allies in Action group in your community there are various one-time or re-occurring ideas and activities that we would be pleased to share.
+Please help us generate awareness: become a fan of our Facebook page, join us on Twitter and share with your networks.
+If you would like to start a MDF Allies in Action group in your community, there are various one-time or re-occurring ideas and activities that we would be pleased to share.
 You can reach us at firstname.lastname@example.org or +1-970-963-3150.
 Learn more about our activities by visiting our website at www.marshalldirectfund.org

 Thank you on behalf of the students, entrepreneurs and MDF staff!